vasilakisfil/Introspected-REST/README.md

 Additionally, we should be able to provide custom types in an easy way, for instance, a field is `String` but has maximum length of 255 characters, it follows a specific regex etc.

-#### 6.1.7 The list doesn't end here
+#### 6.1.7 The list does not end here
 Although we feel that _today_ these capabilities should exist in any modern API, **this list is not exlusive**.
-In fact, there could be capabilities in the future that might not seem necessary today, like joining together one or more resources, or other db-inspired operations, so that the client can get the necessary data in the structure needed.
+In fact, there could be capabilities in the future that might not seem necessary today, but help the client can get the necessary data in the structure needed.
+For example, joining together one or more resources, other db-inspired operations applied on resources, internationalization and localization of the data and other capabilities that we haven't thought yet.
 In any case, **these capabilities must be transparent to the client without any documentation or human involvement**.